Our verdict

 Not for fast runs

-The Adidas Questar leaves a lot to be desired when it comes to responsiveness; critics say it lags behind in speed.
+The Adidas Questar leaves a lot to be desired when it comes to responsiveness.
+Trying to pick up the pace in the shoe wasn't very successful or enjoyable.
 So if you're looking to log PBs on the pavement, this shoe won't make the cut.

 Wide platform adds stability to Questar